thiagoa/thiagoa.github.io/_posts/2021-07-29-command-line-history-tricks.markdown

 ## Conclusion

-Use these shortcuts to up your terminal game!
-Having a mental trick is very important because otherwise they will seem super cryptic, but they follow a consistent pattern that you can learn and practice.
+You can incorporate these shortcuts in your day-to-day to up your terminal game!
+Having a mental model is very important because, otherwise, they will seem super cryptic and you will not be inclined to use them, but they do follow a consistent pattern that you can learn and practice.
 I hope you've found this post useful!